The BIG ‘Systemic Racism’ Lie

 This latter group is typically well-meaning, mostly good, and responsible people who want to express their strong feelings about things that they believe are unfair or unjust.
 George Floyd’s death was, in fact, both.
 While sometimes the expression of those feelings is substantive, other times it amounts to mere virtue signaling.

 The most thematic mantra that unites and incites the above groups is the sweeping generalization of “systemic racism,” a term implying both individual and institutional racism.
-Any incident between a white police officer and non-white assailant can become fodder for the “systemic racism” claim, but this is a false assertion, a categorical lie — a violent and costly “straw man” fomented by a political agenda.
+Any incident between a white police officer and non-white assailant can become fodder for the “systemic racism” claim, but this is a BIG lie, a categorical lie — a violent and costly “straw man” fomented by a political agenda.

 Ensuring that there will always be such fodder is the fact that most police officers, as reflected by race per capita, are white.
 A disproportionate number of criminal offenders are black.
 Consequently the probability of a white police officer involved in the death of a black suspect is statistically, very high.